React Component Life Cycle

 static getDerivedStateFromProps()

-getDerivedStateFromProps is introduced in version 16.3. getDerivedStateFromProps is used to update state in response to a change in props without an additional render.
-This method called just before the render method in mounting or updating the component.
+getDerivedStateFromProps is introduced in version 16.3. getDerivedStateFromProps is used to update the state in response to a change in props without an additional render.
+This method is called just before the render method in mounting or updating the component.

 static getDerivedStateFromProps(props, state)

-It has two argument props and state.
+It has two argument props and a state.
 If the state changes, we will get updated props here.

 render()